wittawasw/wittawasw.github.io/www/_posts/2016-01-21-switch-back-to-vim-again.markdown

 ---

-Unlike most of my programmer friends, my first editor in programming is **vi** and second is **vim** as a slightly powerful editor.
+Unlike most of my programmer friends, my first editor in programming is **vi** and second is **vim** as a slightly more powerful editor.
 (I don't know about plugins at that time).
 C# as a first programming language with mono as a compiler and vim as an editor. vim's like a best friend back then.
 But when I started working extensively on C#, I embrace VisualStudio as my new editor and tool to work on real application projects.